Skip to main content

 Many symptoms of osteosarcoma can be easily ignored as normal growing pains in children, which makes regular check-ups and referrals to specialists extremely important.
 Prompt diagnosis and identification of cancer is crucial to successful treatment.

-If your child has been referred to an orthopaedic or oncology specialist, your child’s diagnostic evaluation will begin with a thorough medical history and physical examination.
+If your child has been referred to an orthopedic or oncology specialist, your child’s diagnostic evaluation will begin with a thorough medical history and physical examination.
 A detailed neurological assessment may also be performed.
 This involves a series of questions and tests to check your child's brain, spinal cord and nerve function.

 At Children’s Hospital of Philadelphia (CHOP), clinical experts use a variety of diagnostic tests to diagnose tumors, including: